junxit/us-congress-bills-116/metadata.md

 - 2019-10-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-251, Part I.
 - 2019-10-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-251, Part I.
 - 2019-10-23 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2020-03-11 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2020-08-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker without amendment.
+With written report No. 116-247.
+- 2020-08-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker without amendment.
+With written report No. 116-247.
+- 2020-08-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 509.